docker/docs/engine/security/trust/trust_key_mng.md

 Prior to Docker Engine 1.11, this feature was only in the experimental branch.

-## Key Loss
+## Key loss

 > **WARNING**
 >
-> If a publisher loses keys it means losing the ability to sign trusted content for the repositories in question.
+> If a publisher loses keys it means losing the ability to sign images for the repositories in question.
 If you lose a key, send an email to [Docker Hub Support](mailto:hub-support@docker.com).
 As a reminder, the loss of a root key is not recoverable.
 {:.warning}